The lesson of causal discovery algorithms for quantum correlations: Causal explanations of Bell-inequality violations require fine-tuning: Causal structures and causal models

 Essentially, one multiplies together the conditional probabilities for every variable given its parents, all of which are specified by the causal model.
 For a DAG that is not a complete graph (i.e not every pair of nodes is connected by an edge), the probability distributions that it supports are a subset of the possible distributions over those variables.

 We now turn to another question: what properties do all distributions consistent with a given causal structure have in common?
-In other words, what are the features of the joint probability distribution that depend \emph{only} on the causal structure and not the causal-statistical parameters?
-Conditional independence (CI) relations are an example of such properties, and they are the ones that most causal discovery algorithms focus upon.
+In other words, what are the features of the joint probability distribution that depend \emph{only} on the causal structure and not on the causal-statistical parameters?
+Conditional independence (CI) relations are an example of such properties, and they are the ones that most causal discovery algorithms to date have focussed upon.

 Recall that variables $X$ and $Y$ are conditionally independent given $Z,$ denoted

 if any of the following three equivalent conditions hold